Improving local streets

 These 3 small streets were upgraded in 2012.

-Improvements and traffic changes to Thomas Street between Hay Street and Quay Street are part of the second stage of transforming Chinatown.
-This follows the successful upgrade of Little Hay Street, Factory Street and Kimber Lane.
+As we continue transforming Chinatown, we’re making traffic changes and other improvements in Thomas Street between Hay and Quay streets.
+This follows the successful upgrade of nearby Little Hay Street, Factory Street and Kimber Lane.

 - widened footpaths, more street trees and shade to create a strong pedestrian environment

 - integrated artwork along Thomas Street comprising street furniture, paving materials and paving patterns as well as various cultural elements paying homage to traditional Chinese gardens and Australian identity.